youknowone/python-deadlib/README.md

 For more information, see [PEP 594](https://peps.python.org/pep-0594/).

-If your project depends on a module that has been removed from the standard, here is the redistribution of the dead batteries.
+If your project depends on a module that has been removed from the standard, here is the redistribution of the dead batteries in pure Python.

 ```shell
 pip install standard-{name}  # Don't forget to add `standard-` prefix!